Rare tornado batters northern Michigan town, injuring some

 Video posted on social media showed extensive damage along Gaylord’s Main Street.
 One building appeared to be largely collapsed and a Goodwill store was badly damaged.
 A collapsed utility pole lay on the side of the road, and debris, including what appeared to be electrical wires and parts of a Marathon gas station, was scattered all along the street.

+Otsego Memorial Hospital was not damaged but was running on generator power, spokesman Brian Lawson said.

-Otsego Memorial Hospital said it had no comment about any people seeking treatment for injuries.
-The Red Cross was setting up a shelter at a church.
+He said he didn’t know how many injured people were being treated at the hospital.
+The Red Cross, meanwhile, was setting up a shelter at a church.

 Jim Keysor, a Gaylord-based meteorologist with the National Weather Service, said extreme winds are uncommon in that part of Michigan because the Great Lakes suck energy out of storms, especially early in spring when the lakes are very cold.